10 Elemental Strategies for Building a Successful Dealer Incentive Program

 Consider hosting a customer council prior to rolling out any incentive programs.
 Bring the best distributors, agents, and dealers to an all-expenses-paid gathering to learn about their unique requirements and worries.
 Although most middlemen would claim that increasing sales and profits are their top priorities, this does not necessarily indicate that increasing margin or commission by 1% will result in a material rise in sales.

-Dealers and distributors frequently respond more positively to initiatives that assist them in solving core issues, such as reducing competition, enhancing salesperson training and retention, cultivating consumer loyalty, or increasing sales of a particular product or service category.
+Dealers and distributors frequently respond more positively to initiatives that assist them in solving core issues, such as reducing competition, enhancing salesperson training and retention, cultivating consumer loyalty program, or increasing sales of a particular product or service category.

 Additionally keep in mind that encouraging a dealer or distributor to carry large quantities of merchandise that never sells through is ineffective.